 As her status changes so do her hairstyles.
 Different hairstyles and hairpins signify different stages of a girl’s development.

 Japanese hairpins, each has its meaning.
-Ume plum hairpin is worn in February, cherry blossom one in April, and chrysanthemum one in October corresponding to each season.
+The Ume plum hairpin is worn in February, cherry blossom one in April, and the chrysanthemum one in October corresponding to each season.
 You would see an ear of rice one on rare occasions such as a New Year or the opening ceremony of Hanamachi (flower towns).

 These hairstyles are decorated with elaborate hair combs and hairpins (kanzashi).
-Although the large and conspicuous hair combs were popular, smaller and less conspicuous ones became more popular following the Meiji Restoration period and into the modern era.
+Despite the large and conspicuous hair combs were popular, smaller and less conspicuous ones became more popular following the Meiji Restoration period and into the modern era.

 A full-fledged geisha uses a wig, but a Maiko does her hairstyles with her own hair and spend hours each week at the hairdresser and sleep on holed-pillows to preserve the elaborate styling.